ZukisaNante/Grid_Lemon/README.md

 ## Learning Phase
 - Very challenging assignment whereby a lot of attempts and readring were made.
 - Internet resources are helpful when having a skill to find solutions.

+## Attempts
+--- This fills the screen and it works but colorpicker was the issue:
+---